You are considered an international freshman applicant if you:

 |College Admissions Testing||Take the SAT or ACT by December.||

-If offered in your country, it is strongly encouraged that you take the SAT or ACT by December.
+If offered in your country, it is strongly encouraged that you take the SAT or ACT by December, especially if you are applying to the Pre-Nursing program.

 |English Language Proficiency||

-If your high school coursework was not taught in English, you will have to satisfy the English Language Proficiency requirement.
+If at least 3 year of your high school coursework was not taught in English, you will have to satisfy the English Language Proficiency requirement.

 *Additional admission consideration methods: